fastify/fastify/docs/Style-Guide.md

 **Example**

-Less Like this: we can use the following plugins.
+Less like this: we can use the following plugins.

 More like this: You can use the following plugins.